hmlendea/more-cultural-names/README.md

 It would also be very helpful if you could provide a link to a source that can atest the authenticity of the names you submitted, when possible.

+The guidelines and roadmap can be found in the github project description.

 # Development focus

 Currently, the development focuses on the following areas: